ashishpathak07/TermShare/readme.md

 How to Run

-Install the required dependencies: pip install aioftp
+Make sure you have Python 3.7+ installed
 Run the application:
  python main.py